Ada-Developers-Academy/core-unit-2/building-an-api/flask-hello-books.md

 `app/routes.py` is the file we'll use the most in this lesson.
 It will be where we define our endpoints.

 `app/__init__.py` is our usual package file that also contains a lot of startup code for our app.

+The `app/models` directory will hold our data models, which will be discussed further in the curriculum.
+The work in this lesson will not touch this folder.

 ## Manage Dependencies